Burnout in the workplace: how to prevent and manage it

 It’s worth noting that while anyone can experience burnout, it doesn’t look the same for each person.

-• Feeling exhausted: Exhaustion from burnout is often psychologically based, but can feel like a physical, emotional or mental exhaustion.
+• Feeling exhausted: Exhaustion from burnout is often psychologically based but can feel like physical, emotional or mental exhaustion.

 • Less able to connect emotionally: Individuals experiencing burnout could feel disconnected from co-workers and even children.